d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 The storage field remains the supporting structure whether a region is quiet or already carrying ambient disturbance.
 Propagation takes finite time because transport engages this nonzero storage structure.

+This usage continues an older operational-engineering tradition in which $\varepsilon_0$ and $\mu_0$ are read not as bookkeeping constants of free space but as primitive storage capacities of the medium itself.
+Heaviside's reformulation of electromagnetic theory in terms of energy flux and impedance, Steinmetz's treatment of reactive storage and dissipation as distinct dimensional categories, and Dollard's later synthesis of these into a per-cycle dimensional accounting all belong to that lineage.
+The vacuum storage field is the same idea carried into the propagation framework: substrate support is primitive, and the familiar vacuum constants are how that support enters dimensional bookkeeping.

 ### 3.4 Storage chart

 The **storage chart** is the chart associated with the vacuum storage field.
 In the homogeneous baseline,